ng-chicago/ng-chicago.github.io/_posts/2018-06-19-add-2-home-screen.md

 #### Goofiness ####
   * If you FIRST install the WebAPK with Chrome, the prompt will NOT be shown in Edge.
-They will be fixing this.
+They will be fixing this soon.

 #### Reference Articles I Like  ####